sachin7695/quote_generator.github.io/README.md

-# quote_generator.github.io this is random quote generator which fetch quote dynamically ..user also share the quote on twitter handle.
+# quote_generator.github.io this is random quote generator which fetch quote dynamically ..user can also share the quote on twitter handle.